CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 ### 7. SUBROUTINE names

 Subroutines should be of the form "\*_cbl()".
-Following from the above file `egName_cbl.F90` `SUBROUTINE egName_cbl()`.
+The above file `cbl_egName.F90` would contain the subroutine: `SUBROUTINE egName_cbl()`.
+The name of the subroutine should be chosen to reflect what the subroutine does.
+This name does not need to have any link with the module or file names.
 This is not only helpful for consistency but necessary within JULES/UM applications where it distinguishes the CABLE version of an analogous JULES subroutine.

 ### 8. Miscellaneous